Ucommercenet/Avenue-Clothing-For-Umbraco/Readme.md

 Produced with love for you by [The Site Doctor](http://www.thesitedoctor.co.uk/ "The most feature rich e-commerce package for Umbraco") for
 [uCommerce](http://ucommerce.dk/ "The most feature rich e-commerce package for Umbraco")

+## Known Issues##

+If you spot anything please let us know.
+We're currently aware of the following issues:

+* Checkout: The catalog tries to create a member in Umbraco (which it can't do as there's no group added)
+* Product Page: The first item doesn't update the mini cart
+* You can't select Express or Standard (Free) shipping methods as there's no price for EUR
+* The order confirmation email just has a link in it and no other content

 ## Previous Installation Process ##